Where you can go on holiday | Check FCDO updates before you travelFind out more

 Set up in the open air to mimic a Cretan village of yesteryear, this museum allows you to step back in time in sunny, scenic surroundings.

-Samaria Gorge is one of Crete’s most exciting attractions for nature lovers.
+Samaria Gorge is one of Crete’s most exciting attractions for nature lovers - and one of the island's best spots to visit if you're on a budget.
 The vast national park in which it sits is a playground for active types, with the six-hour mountainside hike along the river being the most popular route.

 There are many organised excursions to Samaria Gorge available from the popular resorts across the island, but if you’d prefer to set your own schedule (and cut out the endless hotel pick-ups and drop-offs on the way) you could hire a car.